Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Introduction

-Plasma Immersion Ion Implantation (PIII) offers a compelling alternative.
+Plasma immersion ion implantation (PIII) offers a compelling alternative.
 It enables uniform treatment of irregular surfaces, independent control of ion fluence and impact energy, and a relatively simple system design \cite{chabert}.
 PIII has been successfully applied to tribological enhancement \cite{Ueda2005}, thin-film growth \cite{CatanioBortolan_2020}, etching \cite{Verdonck_2006, Donnelly_2013}, and the treatment of high-aspect-ratio silicon structures \cite{Jones1996}.
 A more recent application is the use of PIII to study ion bombardment damage to materials intended for fusion reactor plasma-facing components \cite{Yousaf2023}.
 In PIII, the target is immersed directly in the plasma, and ions are accelerated into the surface by the electric fields that naturally occur in the plasma sheath which surrounds the target.
 In most applications the target is pulsed with a succession of negative-polarity high-voltage (NPHV) pulses, although in some instances the target can be left floating, or be DC-biased.
 In the pulsed configuration, the ion fluence is determined by the bulk plasma charge density, while the ion impact energy is governed by the applied voltage \cite{Anders_2002}.
 Indeed, the electric field across the sheath between the bulk plasma and a target surface accelerates the ions for deposition and implantation in the PIII system.
 Applying NPHV pulses to the target modifies ion energy and fluence, enabling the greater control over implantation depth and ion flux.
 However, accurate modelling of this process is essential for optimising efficiency and yield.

-The first model for HV sheath dynamics was proposed by Conrad \cite{Conrad1987} and later expanded by Lieberman \cite{Lieberman}.
+The first model for HV sheath dynamics was proposed by Conrad \textit{et al.} \cite{Conrad1987} and later expanded by Lieberman \textit{et al.} \cite{Lieberman}.
 Lieberman’s model allows the estimation of ion fluence based on steady-state plasma parameters such as density and electron temperature.
 However, it assumes a stationary and spatially uniform plasma, and a sheath structure that remains consistent across pulses.
 These assumptions may not hold under realistic operating conditions.

 In practice, the NPHV pulse can strongly perturb the plasma \cite{Moreno_2021}, even initiating breakdown in the absence of external sources, as seen in pulsed plasma thrusters and high-power impulse magnetron sputtering \cite{Gudmundsson2012, LING2020}.
 This challenges the assumption of steady-state plasma conditions and introduces variability in sheath properties such as potential drop, density, and spatial extent.